 Firstly we contacted the scheme and it transpired that they had a calculator to tell you exactly how much you could put in and how much you could get out.
 Our client was able to pay in around £20,000 in return for a monthly payout increase of £1,250.
 The next highest increment was more than our client was to receive, so he paid in the most he possibly could.

 In the end he received around £32,000 ex gratia as well as £21,000 into his pension, and around £1,500 was paid directly to Monaco Solicitors as his representatives, based on a small percentage of the deal which we negotiated for him, so that £1,500 was tax free for him.
 Thus he only paid tax on the £2,000 of the ex gratia payment above the £30k tax free limit.

 The pension scheme required a letter or a form to be filled out by the employer confirming that our client was still in pensionable employment.
 This means that it was crucial to ensure that the ‘EDT’, or ‘effective date of termination’ of employment, was after the date when the lump sum would be paid to the pension scheme.
-Given that in settlement agreement situations, the EDT is normally prior to the payout of lump sums, this point required some negotiating and working closely with the employer.
+In settlement situations, the EDT is normally prior to the payout of lump sums, so this point required some considerable negotiating and working closely with the employer.

 In the end we agreed to extend the EDT to around 21 days after the last day of being salaried, by changing the employment contract to a zero hours contract.

 In other cases the employer organises the payment direct to the pension provider and there is no need to go through complicated application forms or worry about date of termination of employment.